 Tempering eggs is one of the most intimidating techniques that bakers encounter.
+Why do many recipes leave bakers frustrated?
 Many recipes don’t adequately explain how to perform the technique or miss the chance to explain why you should do it.
+What happens if bakers aren’t familiar with tempering?
 With only sparse instructions to work from, bakers who are not already familiar with the process often wind up frustrated with a bowl of scrambled eggs instead of a silky smooth egg mixture.
+How can bakers learn to temper eggs confidently?
 We want to provide bakers of all skill levels with the how, why and when behind egg tempering so you can bake with confidence.
+Where can I learn the technique or the science behind it?
 Read on to unlock the sweet science behind luxurious pastry creams and custards, or, if you want to just learn the technique, check out our how-to guide.

 What is tempering?